samshowalterblog/blog/_posts/phd/2020-10-30-first-3-months-6-life-lessons.md

 Naturally then, my learning curve as a new graduate researcher was steep.
 When the state of the art in your field has just been published in a conference, tutorial videos or articles explaining the approach are probably unavailable.
 Moreover, these articles are written for researchers, by researchers.
 This felt like the wild west of learning: nothing holding back on technicality, and consistent intersection of multiple - sometimes unrelated - disciplines.

-## 2. Become a Sponge: Reading for your life
+## 2. Become a sponge: Reading for your life

 Most of us expect a few jitters when we start something new.
 I had felt them many times before: new jobs, schools, cities, you name it.
 However, something about my transition to a PhD student felt different.
 From the beginning, it was clear my advisor was expecting me to absorb this information independently.
 No classes were going to be held on my research topic.
 Moreover, it quickly became clear that this horizon - the edge of human knowledge - was constantly changing.